-The Organization leased its Washington, DC, headquarters office under a 66-month lease that commenced January 1, 2013.
-It initially was to end on June 30, 2018.
-The Organization amended the lease to extend the term for 63 months through September 30, 2023.
-The lease provided for base monthly rentals of \$8,664, subject to annual escalation provisions.
-In February 2019, the lease was amended again to incorporate space adjacent to its office, with a base monthly rental of \$9,908.
+The Organization leases its Washington, DC, headquarters office.
+The Organization amended the lease in September 2023 to extend the term for an additional 65 months through February 2029.
+The amended lease provides for base monthly rent of \$11,591, subject to annual escalation provisions.